lanl/vpic-kokkos/docs/source/curv.rst

    #.
 Computes the reciprocal basis at the current position and transforms
       the Cartesian velocity into a contravariant logical velocity.
    #.
-Forms a **predictor** half-step logical position, and — via the
+Forms a predictor half-step logical position, and — via the
-      "geo interpolation" block — determines whether the predictor crossed into a neighbor cell, selecting the neighbor voxel index ``ii_pred`` and shifting to that cell's local logical coordinates.
+      geometric interpolation block — determines whether the predictor crossed into a neighbor cell, selecting the neighbor voxel index ``ii_pred`` and shifting to that cell's local logical coordinates.
 (A warning is emitted if the predictor exceeds the two-ghost-layer coverage.)